MasterZean/z2-stdlib/stdlib/sys.core/time/sys.core.StopWatch.api.md

 #### Brief

-Creates a new instance and start keeping track of time.
+Creates a new instance and starts keeping track of time.

 Calling `Elapsed` after is a valid operation.
 ***